Highlights of graduate entry nursing (GEN) at Nottingham

 - four weeks theory

-- four weeks return to hub placement (this is assessed)
+- final four weeks placement (this is assessed)

 - three weeks theory

 Throughout the programme, you will receive clinical supervision preparing you for registered nursing practice.
 This supervision is integrated into the course structure from the first to last clinical placement.

 During the second year of your course, you will have the opportunity to undertake a two-week elective placement.
 Students arrange their own elective placement, which can be in a local or national healthcare setting.
 Alternatively, students can arrange a placement overseas, provided the country is deemed safe to travel to and you are able to self-fund the trip.